Note: LCAS does not handle issues regarding wild animals.

 Be alert.
 Know your dog.
 Be alert to signs of illness and watch for signs your dog is uncomfortable or feeling aggressive.

 How can my Family and I Avoid Being Bitten?

 Be cautious around strange dogs and treat your won pet with respect.
-Because children are hte most frequent victims of dog bites, parents and caregivers should:
+Because children are the most frequent victims of dog bites, parents and care-givers should:

 - NEVER leave a baby or small child alone with a dog.
 Be on the lookout for potentially dangerous situations.

 - Start teaching your children - including toddlers - to be careful around pets.

 - Children must be taught NOT to approach strange dogs.
 Children should be taught to ask permission from a dog's owner before petting the dog.